-Out of all currently developed shotgun metagenome sequencing-based taxonomical profiling tools, Kraken2 (Wood, Lu and Langmead, 2019), CLARK (Ounit et al., 2015), and CLARK-s (Ounit and Lonardi, 2016),(Altschul et al., 1990; Johnson et al., 2008; Camacho et al., 2009), which aligns at the DNA level,(Buchfink, Xie and Huson, 2015)(Cannings, 2004; Zielezinski et al., 2017) (Zielezinski et al., 2017)an extended version of CLARK developed to increase classification sensitivity, are the most frequently used software.
-These software (Wood, Lu and Langmead, 2019, p.
-2)(Ounit et al., 2015)were designed with the k-mer spectra comparison algorithms (Healy and Chambers, 2014)(Wood, Lu and Langmead, 2019, p.
-2)(Ounit et al., 2015)(Ye et al., 2019a).(Truong et al., 2015; Beghini et al., 2021)(Truong et al., 2015; Beghini et al., 2021)(Kim et al., 2016)(Menzel, Ng and Krogh, 2016)(Burrows and Wheeler, 1994)(Lu et al., 2017)(Ounit and Lonardi, 2016) Although not as sensitive as NCBI BLAST (Johnson et al., 2008), these k-mers mapping algorithms allow faster classification analysis and require relatively smaller CPU usage.
-Previous benchmarks on shotgun metagenomic sequencing taxonomical profiling software have evaluated the performances of both Kraken2 and CLARK using either in silico or in vitro datasets (Peabody et al., 2015; Escobar-Zepeda et al., 2018; Ye et al., 2019).
-They were found to perform equally well at the species level (Peabody et al., 2015; Escobar-Zepeda et al., 2018; Ye et al., 2019b).
+Currently developed shotgun metagenome sequencing-based taxonomical profiling software can be separated into two groups, the alignment-based software and the alignment free software.
+The alignment-based software, including BLASTN (Altschul et al., 1990; Johnson et al., 2008; Camacho et al., 2009), which aligns sequences at nucleotide level, and Diamond (Buchfink, Xie and Huson, 2015), which aligns at the protein level, has been used as the standard for metagenomics profiling due to their high sensitivity .
+With the high sensitivity, these alignment-based software also suffers from a large trade-off in the time and computational resources they require to build alignement for the amount of sequences involved in metagenomics profiling (Cannings, 2004; Zielezinski et al., 2017).
+Furthermore, recent investigations in alignment-based methods has also reported alignment-based software’s decrease in sensitivity with more mosaic genomes (ex. viruses) (Zielezinski et al., 2017).
+With response to the downsides of alignment-based software, multiple software were developed in the recent years with alignment-free algorithms.
+Some of these software, represented by Kraken2 (Wood, Lu and Langmead, 2019, p.
+2) and CLARK (Ounit et al., 2015), were designed with the k-mer matching algorithms, where only subtrings of sequences were matched (Healy and Chambers, 2014).
+Some software, represented by Metaphlan3 (Truong et al., 2015; Beghini et al., 2021), was designed to identify the unique genetic markers within each microbial taxon.
+Other software, such as Centrifuge (Kim et al., 2016) and Kaiju (Menzel, Ng and Krogh, 2016), optimizes the time and resources of profiling by compressing the reference microbial genomes into the index structures for storaging and searching (Burrows and Wheeler, 1994), at the nucleotide and protein level, respectively.
+In addition to the software mentioned above, some software were developed to improve the results of the other software, for example, Bracken (Lu et al., 2017) was developed to improve Kraken2’s result by eliminating the false positive assignments using a Bayesian framework, and CLARK-s (Ounit and Lonardi, 2016) was designed to improve the sensitivity of CLARK with the use of spaced Kmers.
+Previous benchmarks on shotgun metagenomic sequencing taxonomical profiling software have evaluated the performances these software using either in silico or in vitro datasets (Peabody et al., 2015; Escobar-Zepeda et al., 2018; Ye et al., 2019).
 The advantage of using these artificial datasets is that their performances can be evaluated by comparing their microbial profiles with the known composition of the artificial datasets.
-However, the performance of these tools to analyze the microbial profiling and diagnostic applications of real-world datasets has been less studied.
-For specimens collected from wild animals, the microbiome compositions are unknown and potentially contain taxa that do not have their reference genomes in the used reference genome DB or that have never been identified.
+However, the performance of these software to analyze the microbial profiling and diagnostic applications of biological specimens has been less studied.
+For samples collected from wild animals, the microbiome compositions are unknown and potentially contain taxa that do not have genomes available in the reference DB .
 These situations can become a potential source of technical errors for accurate detection and profiling a sample's microbiome.